 Proper metrics are ones that can indicate future growth (whether it’s new clients, client profitability, retention, team productivity, etc)

-With that in mind, today we’re going to focus on client and workflow key performance indicators for accountants.
+With that in mind, today we’re going to focus on client and workflow metrics and key metrics for accountants.

 - Client profitability

 - Profitability per team member

 - Average revenue per year per client

 You might have noticed a few KPI’s around team management, and the reason we included them is because team tracking can be a critical indicator of client growth, retention, and/or attrition.
 Since the team and staff will likely be involved in the service offering, and in some cases a common contact point, their job satisfaction can carry over to the quality of work and advisory relationship with the client.
 If you have a disgruntled staff member who always cuts client conversations short, that is a reflection of your firm or practice.
 The client will not see the difference, and because the staff carries your reputation, we feel it’s important to review team KPIs and metrics as well, especially around job satisfaction and growth.